guptask/voicecontrol/README.md

 # Voice Control

 This package contains code for voice activated laptop functionality control.
-Some free+/open source packages have been used to build it, notably Google's sppech recognition toolkit and Betty (a natural language processor for Linux).
+Some free+/open source packages have been used to build it, notably Google's speech recognition toolkit and Betty (a natural language processor for Linux).

 The goal of this Voice Control package is to create a laptop assistant like those present on modern smartphones.

-I am still in the process of building it.
+I'm still in the process of building it.
 So expect changes in the package over the coming weeks.